Nordix/xcluster/ovl/multus/README.md

 ```

 In `xcluster` the nodes has names like `vm-004` so we use the hostname
 to get a node unique index.
-The final `node-local` script in all it's
+The final `node-local` script;
-glory;

 ```
 #! /bin/sh